hosseinoliabak/cisco/Routing/02_transport_layer.md

 * FTP: 21, Telnet:23, SMTP: 25, HTTP: 80
 * TCP may buffer at both sides; consequently transmission may be delayed
 * TCP should handle lost, out of order, and delayed segments with non-aligned boundaries
+* TCP Windowing
+  * Host can't process packets as quickly as it's receiving them
+  * Unprocessed packets are stored in a receive buffer
+  * When the receive buffer is full, subsequent packets get tail-dropped
+* Former Maximum Window size supported by TCP was 65,535 bytes
+  * The TCP window scale option is an option to increase the receive window size allowed in TCP (RFC 1323)
+    * Multiples the Window Size
+    * Maximum effective window size is 2<sup>30</sup> or about 1 gigabyte
+    * `R1(config)#ip tcp window-size [65536-1073741823]`
+    * TCP Window scaling must be enabled on both hosts
+* TCP Global synchronization
+  * Occurs when multiple connections experienced packet loss
+  * Network failure
+  * Packet getting tail-dropped
 * Every byte has 32-bits *sequence number*
   * On 10 Mbps it takes about an hour to wrap around
   * Separate 32-bit sequence numbers are used for acknowledgement and for the window mechanism